 1:1

-this work is for those who feel caught in the brambles of transition, disoriented in their migrations, or simply seeking a place to rest and reorient within the vast web of life.
-If this resonates, I’d be honored to walk alongside you.
+This work supports transitions, composting phases, migrations, initiations, or simply a place to rest, breathe, and reorient within the vast web of life.
+If this resonates, I’d be honored to companion the journey.

 1:1 with the many unseen others…